sourcegraph/handbook/content/people-ops/from-graphbook/onboarding_remote_us.md

 - [ ] Have Officengine send new hire an Expensify invite.

-- [ ] Send new teammate welcome email with welcome letter and onboard prep.

-- [ ] Send Sourcegraph welcome letter (template in Google Docs– contains set-up instructions)
+- [ ] Send welcome email with Sourcegraph welcome letter (template in Google Docs– contains set-up instructions).

 - [ ] Send Fiverr artist the new teammate's picture to create their caricature.